fictionlab/fictionlab.github.io/README.md

 > [!TIP]
 > For more information on Docusaurus, visit [docusaurus.io](https://docusaurus.io/docs).

+### Testing of implemented changes

 After making changes, test the compiled code in the browser.

 <!-- prettier-ignore -->
 > [!IMPORTANT]
 > Always test your edits on both desktop and mobile browsers.
 >
->Use developer tools to simulate mobile views (press F12 and select Toggle device emulation in Chrome-based browsers).
+> Use developer tools to simulate mobile views (press F12 and select Toggle device emulation in Chrome-based browsers).

 Finally, check the spelling and formatting: